 We will attempt to keep the meeting to about an hour

-Next week we will mass email the general meeting agenda to all members.
-If you are not able to attend and would like to offer a comment on a specific agenda item, you will be able to send that comment by connecting to the following link: https://ausableacres.org/contact-us/ or call the AAPOA at 1-518-217-8519.
+If you are not able to attend this meeting (we understand that the U.S./Canadian border remains closed) and would like to offer a comment on a specific agenda item, you are able to send that comment by connecting to the following link: https://ausableacres.org/contact-us/ or call the AAPOA at 1-518-217-8519.